irulanCorrino/anti-tech/machinophobia--MANIFESTO/way-without-DE/README.md

-#### all the stuff is broken. fuck. they declare 'Minimalism' telling base system is sufficient. no way without DE in reality
+#### all the stuff is broken. fuck[^1]. they declare 'Minimalism' telling base system is sufficient. no way without DE in reality
 # this what has hapened to me and my laptop called amelanchier [ASUS K5OIN, Pentium T4300, Penryn]
 - from my mail box ['message to myself']:
 > ```